WLCG-AuthZ-WG/common-jwt-profile/profile.md

 there is one audience, the aud value MAY be a single case-sensitive string.
 The special string value of 'https://wlcg.cern.ch/jwt/v1/any' signifies that the issuer intends the token to be valid for all relying parties.
-See the discussion below for further guidance on picking values for the <code>aud<code> claim.
+See the discussion below for further guidance on picking values for the <code>aud</code> claim.
    </td>
    <td>Required
    </td>